-Interesting German Places: Olympiapark, Munich Posted by Constanze on May 15, 2019 in Culture, Geography, History, Language, Sports, Things to do, Travel
+Interesting German Places: Olympiapark, Munich Posted by Constanze on May 15, 2019 in Culture, Language, Sports

 Guten Tag!
 It can be fascinating to learn the history behind seemingly ordinary buildings and places.
 Today we’ll look at one such place, namely the Olympiapark in Munich.